mechastorm/google-spreadsheet-exporter/README.md

 - Read content from a Google Spreadsheet via a [service account](https://developers.google.com/drive/web/service-accounts)
 - Transform that data.
 Currently only format is a hierarchical php array
 - Writes that data into a file format.
-Currently supports a simple PHP file
+Currently supports a simple PHP file.
+Sample outputs can be seen at `examples/sample_ouput`

 # Framework Integrations